rikbrown/drizzle-pg-utils/doc/json.md

   // Third update: set last login (operates on result of second update) (setter) => setter.lastLogin.$set('2023-12-01T10:00:00Z') )
-// Result: Complete UserProfile object with all updates applied sequentially
+// Result: Complete UserProfile object with all updates applied sequentially in one query

 // Use with database updates for complex multi-field changes await db